A Guide on Japanese Kitchen Design: The Fusion of Elegance and Functionality

 You can see all the marks in a Wabi-Sabi kitchen: edges might not be perfectly matched, and finishes may show their age, but that's because these edges and finishes have aged.
 The aesthetics of Wabi-Sabi kitchens offer a settled beauty that feels alive, settled, natural, and very human.
 Wabi-sabi doesn't serve to hide what previous generations have done but serves to express it, to tease it out, inviting it into the kitchen's character.

+1. Minimize visual clutter.
 Keep anything unnecessary out of sight.
-Follow the principle of symmetry.
-Use no-handle cabinets with smooth fronts, built-in storage, and organizers.
-Each item should have its place to keep the kitchen looking clean and spacious.
+Use handleless cabinets, smooth fronts, built-in storage, and organizers so every item has a clear place and the kitchen feels clean and spacious.

 Conclusion